Consumer Medicine Information (CMI)

-Speak to your doctor or nurse immediately if you notice any of the following: mental tasks, confusion, delirium or loss of consciousness, seizures (fits), headache, There have been reports of a rare brain infection called PML (progressive multifocal leucoencephalopathy) occurring in patients who have been given TYSABRI.
-PML is a serious the 'PML and TYSABRI' section of this CMI).
+Speak to your doctor or nurse immediately if you notice any of the following: mental tasks, confusion, delirium or loss of consciousness, seizures (fits), headache, There have been reports of a rare brain infection called PML (progressive multifocal leukoencephalopathy) occurring in patients who have been given TYSABRI.
+PML is a the 'PML and TYSABRI' section of this CMI).